ng572/blog/_posts/2023-02-02-evaluating-climate-change.md

 Our result is much higher than what is mentioned by [United States Environmental Protection Agency](https://www.epa.gov/climate-indicators/climate-change-indicators-sea-level).
 This would eventually come down to the solidarity of data, the choice of data, and timeframe of analysis.

-I do, however, believe in my own analysis and
+I do, however, believe in my own analysis and this could be an indication of how variable different research's sea level analysis could be.

+Nevertheless, this gives us confidence that the sea level changes are not far from the 4 milimeters range in a meta-review sense.

 |                        | Concluding Description                                                     | Applied Models                                       |
 |------------------------|----------------------------------------------------------------------------|------------------------------------------------------|